Shab00/Over-Under2.5Goals/README.md

 8. Running locally (optional)
    - If you have a small API (deployment code), run it locally with:
-     - uvicorn deployment.api:app --reload
+     - python -m uvicorn src.api.main:APP --reload --port 8000
-   - (If no API provided, skip this step.)
+   - Or use the helper:
+     - ./run_api.sh <conda-env-name>

 Where to look for results
 - Models: models/